lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 # What is FS3?

-FS3 is RPG system designed for MUSHes.
+FS3 (Faraday's Simple Skill System) is RPG system designed for MUSHes.
 While inspired by traditional tabletop RPGs, it has some important differences.
 These are the hallmarks of FS3:

 * **Fast and Easy Chargen** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
 The goal is to get you through Chargen and reviewed as fast as possible.